fepitre/package-rebuilder/README.md

 ### Installation

-We recommend installing `QubesRebuilder` in a Debian or CentOS based distribution which still supports `Docker`.
+We recommend installing `PackageRebuilder` in a Debian or CentOS based distribution which still supports `Docker`.
 In a future, we plan to test it with `podman`.
 Here we give installation steps for a Debian distribution.

 On the hosting machine, most of the commands as to be run as `root`.